facelessuser/pyspelling/docs/src/markdown/index.md

 ### File Patterns

-A given parser will have a list of valid file patterns, so when you are searching a folder, you only search the relevant files.
+A given parser will have a list of valid wildcard file patterns, so when you are searching a folder, you only search the relevant files.
 If you want to use the parser on a file type that is not currently covered, you can override the file pattern for that parser with the `file_patterns` option.
 Let's say we wanted to parse file types `*.python` with the Python file parser, you could use:

 ```yaml
 documents: